KishoreAkashYS/Market-Segmentation/README.md

 *	Differentiate your brand from competitors.
 *	Build deeper customer affinity.
 *	Identify niche market opportunities.
-*	Stay focused.
+*	Stay focused.<br/>
-\nAs this project mainly focuses on taxes let's first get a clear understanding of tax and services.
+As this project mainly focuses on taxes let's first get a clear understanding of tax and services.